catapplesofa/portfolio/_posts/2025-06-20-aibwebpage.md

 ## Learning & Technical Skills

-As a first-time web designer, developer, and animator, I embraced a self-directed learning approach, leveraging AI tools (ChatGPT and Claude) alongside traditional resources to master:
+As a first-time web designer, developer, and animator, I embraced a self-directed learning approach, leveraging AI tools (ChatGPT and Claude) to master:
 - Design Systems: Figma for prototyping and design iteration
 - Frontend Development: HTML, SCSS, and JavaScript implementation
 - Digital Art & Animation: Procreate for custom illustrations and AI-assisted animation generation
-- User Experience Research: Feedback collection and iterative design improvements This interdisciplinary approach allowed me to seamlessly integrate technical execution with aesthetic vision, demonstrating adaptability and resourcefulness in acquiring diverse skill sets.
+This interdisciplinary approach allowed me to seamlessly integrate technical execution with aesthetic vision, demonstrating adaptability and resourcefulness in acquiring diverse skill sets.